Email Infrastructure for Telehealth AI Agents

 Can I tag emails to track consent status and patient communication preferences?

 Yes.
-The tag_email tool lets you add structured labels to any message — consent-given, opted-out-sms, preferred-language-es, and so on.
-The manage_contacts endpoint supports filtering by tag, so your agent can check a patient's communication preferences before drafting.
+The set_tags tool lets you add structured labels to any message — consent-given, opted-out-sms, preferred-language-es, and so on.
+The search_contacts tool supports filtering by query, so your agent can check a patient's communication preferences before drafting.
 Tags are part of the audit log, so preference changes are traceable over time.

 Explore more industries